Invest in The Yogi Trademark Movie

 While on stage at the high-stakes, livestreamed National Yoga Championships, Jo at long last finds her center – and with it, a discovery worth more than the external adoration she’s been chasing.
 Jo realizes what she needs most has always been within her: Permission to live life with fearless authenticity.

-A Taste of our Humor and Films
+A Taste of our Humor

 Your Profit

-Where's My Money Lebowski?
+Where's The Money Lebowski?

-No Cost Locations
+Low/No Cost Locations

 The Screenplay and Directors Are Free

-No-Cost Extras: The Yogi Trademark Retreat for Yogi Extras
+Offsetting Costs: The Yogi Trademark Retreat for Yogi Extras

 Who We Are

 Laura Wagner is the recipient of the Sundance Institute’s Creative Producing Fellowship, the San Francisco Film Society’s Kenneth Rainin Foundation Fellowship, and the IFP/Cannes Marche Du Film Producer’s Network Fellowship.
 She is also a Film Independent Fellow and alumna of the Trans Atlantic Partners program.
 She was nominated for the Cassavetes Film Independent Spirit Award for producing the critically acclaimed feature film IT FELT LIKE LOVE, which premiered at the 2013 Sundance Film Festival and was nominated for a Gotham Award and two Film Independent Spirit Awards.
+She recently produced the film, FREMONT (Sundance 2023), the documentary THE SCALE OF HOPE, the documentary ARTIFISHAL (Tribeca 2019) and ART 21 “San Francisco Bay Area,” which premiered on PBS.

 While Dan thinks he's always been funny, he started his comedic career as a weekend player with a group formed at The Second City, the world's premier comedy club, in Chicago.
 He also served as Head of Production for Sports ID, where he oversaw all aspects of production, producing over 1,300 instructional sports videos, hosted by athletes like Bill Walton, Gabrielle Reece, and Ronnie Lott.